Five Missteps My Students Make

 Buying products at retail price from brand-name stores.

 Such stores include Bath & Body Works and Disney.
 It’s virtually impossible to buy these specialty products at wholesale cost unless you’re buying a substantial amount of goods.
 Buying merchandise at these retail stores makes for high prices that customers rarely pay.

 Products ought to sit at the rim of the basket or container, which elevates height.
 Until you know design mechanics, you won’t know how to achieve this technique.
 I give students access to a 90-minute video not available anywhere else so they get it right.

 Starting business with only friends and family in mind as customers.

 While it’s true that gift baskets are purchased more often than an insurance policy, the number of people in one’s circle includes many more potential buyers within a wider circle than first considered.

 Thinking that wholesalers don’t exist in their area.

-What’s the first question you’d ask me in the online Start Your Own Gift Basket Business course that will help you overcome a potential misstep?
+What’s the first question you’d ask me in the online Start Your Own Gift Basket Business course that will help you overcome five missteps my students make?